HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Example: Analysis Implementation for a *data group*
 This section outlines an example implementation for a *data group* through-out it's lifecycle.

-- The wranglers prepare a submission and submit via ingest.
+- The wranglers prepare a submission and submit via ingest
 - Ingest places the data in data bundles
-- Data bundle notifications are fired but _NOBODY LISTENS FOR THEM_
+- Data bundle notifications are fired but analysis does not listen to these events
 - After all the data is confirmed to be available and correct a *data set* bundle is created in the DSS of scope *PROJECT_SUBMISSION* is created.
 This consititues the signal for analysis initiation
 - Analysis receives a bundle notifiation for the *data set*
 - Analysis recovers the metadata for all the bundles in the *data set*
 - Analysis maintains a list of registed *data set* handlers and executes each handler (this is for future extensibility)
 - The default handler executes as follows:

-{NB to MD: This algorithm works fine for primary data bundles but will not work as well for higher level bundles and more complex analysis.
-The original idea was to have handlers that would capture data as they see fit.
-Should be codify this here?
-Also, what if in a dataset we need to define specific parameters or attributes to each input.
-For example we have an analysis that maps ss RNA-seq onto spatial transcriptomics but we need to have a way of saying 'map dataset X to dataset Y'.
-I have described above extenstion to metadata in the *data group* that would allow that, but what at what level should be give flexibility to capture datasets for downstream differently.
-I would propose top level i.e. all of the following is the default handler, but other handlers can be registered and they can have very different implementation. what are your thoughts?}

 ```
 Partition the datasets by data modality (MR1)